Siamese cat: Traditional versus modern style development

-By the mid-1980s, cats of the original style had largely disappeared from cat shows.
-Still, a few breeders, particularly in the UK, continued to breed and register them, resulting in today's two types of Siamese: the modern, "show-style", standardised Siamese, and the "Traditional Siamese", both descended from the same distant ancestors, but with few or no recent ancestors in common, and effectively forming distinct sub-breeds, with some pressure to separate them.
+Thai cat split-off

-In addition to the modern Siamese breed category, The International Cat Association (TICA) and the World Cat Federation (WCF) now accept Siamese cats of the less extreme type, and any wichianmat cat imported directly from Thailand, under the new breed name Thai.
-Other, mostly unofficial, names for the traditional variety are "Old-style Siamese" and "Classic Siamese", with an American variation nicknamed "Applehead".
+By the mid-1980s, cats of the traditional style had largely disappeared from cat shows.
+Still, a few breeders, particularly in the UK, continued to breed and register them, resulting in today's two types of standardised breed: the modern, "show-style" Siamese, and the "traditional" type, now Thai, both descended from the same distant Wichianmat landrace ancestors, but with few or no recent ancestors in common, and effectively forming distinct sub-breeds.
+As a result, from the 1980s onwards, multiple cat registries re-established the "traditional, old-style" breeding lines into a separate breed.
+In addition to the modern Siamese breed, The International Cat Association (TICA) and the World Cat Federation (WCF) now accept cats of the "old-style" type, and any Wichianmat cat imported directly from Thailand, under the new breed name Thai.
+Other unofficial nicknames for the Thai breed are "Old-style", "Classic", or "Traditional", with this variation (previously) derogatory nicknamed "Applehead" in the US.